 With each of our moves around the country, I soaked up what I could find, including a broad swath of the Christian variety–from Catholicism to Mormonism, Protestantism to Evangelicism, Episcopalian to Baptist.

-What remains of this steeping in Christianity is a deep affinity for Palm Sunday.
+What remains of this steeping is a deep affinity for Palm Sunday.
 I’m uncertain why.
 Perhaps it was the takeaway.
-What child could resist having a palm placed in her hand for keeping, especially in a climate where none can be found.
+What child could resist having a palm placed in her hand, especially in a climate where none can be found.

 At the corner of Siemptember 11th and Pedro de Valdivia, however, I was lured a few steps further by the ringing of church bells.

 Without a thought, I stepped into small stone chapel, and eagerly set down 750 pesos for one of the last of the beautiful bouquets of palm, accented by rosemary.

 I entered just before the parishioners lifted their palms overhead in a singing processional out the side door.

 I too followed the golden-garbed priests outside, humming along, but then crossed the street with my palm, and headed toward Los Dominicos for the much-lauded Chilean mid-day meal.

 As I exited the subway at the edge of town, I turned west to the Andes and climbed a hill toward the artisanal market.